 The main retail principle to master is: the customer is king.
-They should be the centre of your business, and everything you do must revolve around customer needs.
-Knowing them, and focusing on them in everything you do, will help you grow your business and your team.
+They should be at the centre of your business, and everything you do must revolve around customer needs.
+Knowing your customers, and focusing on them in everything you do, will help you grow your business.

 2. Retail is detail

 So, you need to address and improve your understanding of your customer.
-To do this, every retailer must focus on the detail, and get things right the majority of the time.
-Mistakes are OK, but you must learn from them and don't repeat sloppy errors.
+To do this, every retailer must focus on the detail and get things right the majority of the time.
+Mistakes happen, but you must learn from them and don't repeat sloppy errors.
 Customers will allow you some mistakes, but too many will turn them away.

 Squarespace provide easy to build, professional websites that stand out.
 Pick from a range of beautiful templates and customise to fit your needs whether you want a portfolio site, blog or online store.